Info-443-Spring-2023/project-1-chinnic/README.md

       const locations = uniqueLocations.map((location) => {
           return <option key={location} value={location}>{location}</option>
       })
-*Figure 3: StructuredSearch function located in its respective component*
+*Figure 3: Orginal StructuredSearch function located in its respective component*

 Figure 3 above depicts the original code of the *_StructuredSearch_* function written in the **StructuredSearch** component.
 This is the function that takes the user's bathroom criteria in the filter navigation bar and filters for valid bathroom cards.

 ## Code Smells
-There are a couple code smells when looking at the `StructuredSearch` function.
+There are a couple code smells when looking at the original `StructuredSearch` function.
 These include:

 ### Duplicated Code
     ...